Duchenne Research PrizeInternational World Muscle Congress anuual congress

 Since 2012 we have sponsored the Duchenne Research Prize at the World Muscle Society’s annual international congress.
 The award recognises the work of a young Duchenne muscular dystrophy researcher.

-She is pictured here receiving her prize from Professor Thomas Voit, President of the World Muscle Society and Director of Great Ormond Street Hospital Biomedical Research Centre.
+He is pictured here receiving his prize from Professor Thomas Voit, President of the World Muscle Society and Director of Great Ormond Street Hospital Biomedical Research Centre.

 2016 in Granada, Spain

-Dr Michel Abou Samra (pictured with Professor Victor Dubowitz, founder member of the World Muscle Society), won the prize for his research on the potential therapeutic action of adiponectin in Duchenne muscular dystrophy.
+Dr Michel Abou Samra won the prize for his research on the potential therapeutic action of adiponectin in Duchenne muscular dystrophy.

 2015 in Brighton